RaymondYan32/Chess/README.md

 2. Open folder and run "chess.jar"
 3. Enjoy with a friend

 P.S.
-As currently this program does not use any external images files, chess.jar should be able to run by itself without being with the source code folder
+As currently this program does not use any external images files, chess.jar should be able to run as a stand alone  without being in the same directory as the source code folder